 I research in the field of poetry writing in education, creative literacy practices in schools and creative pedagogies.

-My most recent project is Bath Festivals’ The Write Team, funded by the Paul Hamlyn Foundation.
+Other projects include Bath Festivals’ The Write Team, funded by the Paul Hamlyn Foundation.
 This project explored the impact of creative writers on the confidence and engagement of ‘invisible pupils’ in schools.

 You can download the full report of the project here.